a-sit-plus/signum/docs/docs/examples.md

 To recap: This example shows how to
 * instantiate a signer for a hardware-backed, biometry-protected, attested key
 * instantiate a verifier
-* create, sign and verify CSRs with a custom attribute
+* create, sign, and verify CSRs with a custom attribute
 * extract a custom attribute from a CSR
 * create, and sign a certificate with a custom critical extension